HBO’s ‘Chernobyl’: How Accurate Is The TV Show?

 Series creator Craig Mazin had an epic task ahead of him with having to depict the Chernobyl disaster that happened in 1986.
 Episode 1 of Chernobyl lays out the initial incident.
 After a test situation goes wrong, one of the reactors catches on fire and a subsequent meltdown of the core begins.

 According to National Geographic, routine maintenance was scheduled at V.I.
 Lenin Nuclear Power Station’s fourth reactor on April 25.
 The plan was to see if “the reactor could still be cooled if the plant lost power.”
 During this maintenance, workers apparently violated protocol and this caused a power surge that resulted in a series of small explosions.
 This is pretty much how it played out in HBO’s Chernobyl as well.
-Many of the conversations had during this initial phase were lifted exactly from the book, Voices of Chernobyl, by Svetlana Alexievich.
+Many of the conversations had during this initial phase were lifted exactly from the book Voices of Chernobyl by Svetlana Alexievich.

 The arrival shortly afterward by emergency workers who tried to put out the fire also happened.
 Many of these workers got sick and died as a result of their involvement.
 However, as previously reported by The Inquisitr, the exact number of deaths resulting from the Chernobyl disaster is very hard to pinpoint.